ST34DY

 5 min

-• Breathe into the floor — belly pushes into ground, ribs expand laterally, back rises
+• Breathe into floor — belly pushes ground, ribs expand, back rises

 REVERSE KEGELS

-• Feel the pelvic floor descend and open
+• Feel the floor descend and open.
+Hold 5-10 sec.

 20-25 min